 Put your people in the jobs they will be most successful in.

 Choosing the right person for the job is arguably the most important step in retaining them.
 In fact, 70% of people are placed in the wrong job; which leads to disengagement, turnover, and ultimately monetary loss for your company.
-Utilizing fact-based, advanced AI technology to better predict who the best fit for the position both internally and externally can be tremendously impactful on who you choose.
+Utilizing fact-based, advanced data-driven technology to better predict who the best fit for the position both internally and externally can be tremendously impactful on who you choose, and how you manage your current employees from an internal mobility perspective.
 Career Spark’s SAAS-based Smart System is a revolutionary career-pathing and employee engagement platform that predicts the likelihood of employees being successful and staying longer – based on how they compare to an organization’s own top performers.

 An important aspect of recognition is allowing employees of all levels to recognize whoever they want: those above them, below them, and even sitting right next to them.
 Allowing employees to recognize each other boosts morale and engagement.
 Paul Pellman, the CEO of Kazoo, a recognition software company, recently said: “We see recognition as positive feedback and when you attach a core value to a piece of recognition it helps everyone see what your company core values look like in action.”
 Recognizing good behaviors give more meaning to your organization’s core values, and software like Kazoo’s enables those who aren’t managers or leaders to recognize their own colleagues, meaning everyone is responsible for the overall culture of teamwork and support.